What to Do About Multipath and Other Issues

 Some potential issues and solutions

 If you read the previous pages in this section, it should be clear that acoustic propagation is complicated.
-If someone tells you they can precisely predict the performance of a sonar system in water, you should be very cautious about purchasing Florida real estate from them.
+If someone tells you they can precisely predict the performance of a sonar system in water, you should be skeptical.
 This page will tell you some things to look out for and to try, but the only real way to understand what kind of results you can get is by putting systems in the water and trying them out.

 One important item is not strictly a multipath issue.
 For the same reasons you want to put radio antennas as high as is practical (i.e., better line of sight and fewer ground losses), you should do your best to use ROVL systems when they are as far distant as is practical from the surface of the water or the floor of your body of water.
 This is especially relevant to the topside unit which is often the receiver or transceiver.
 You want to operate topside units when they are at least a meter under water, and two or more meters underwater is better.